ykerblat/thesis/README.md

 Summary of research findings/analysis and shed some light on these growing practices (what's are the trends and patterns that we can observe?

-## Key questions & datasets ideas to probe/explore (pending)
+## Datasets ideas to probe/explore (pending)

-- Data on climate change trends & forecast
+- Identify dataset on climate change trends & forecast?
-- Data on wine production zones/export flows
+- Identify dataset on wine production zones?

-1) Check out GL-DAS reanalysis data
+- Check out GL-DAS reanalysis data (land use cover)?
-2) Locate wine regions dataset (global - to show where wine is grown).
+- Locate wine regions dataset (global - to show where wine is grown)?
-3) Analyze dedicated over time grape stock in hectares and yield
+- Analyze dedicated overtime grape stock in hectares and yield?

-* For the wine regions points, I could try to extract the average value for certain growth metrics from 1980 - 2020 (for example)?
+- For wine regions points, I could try to extract the average value for certain growth metrics from 1980 - 2020 (for example)?

 ## Target audience
 - Industry-level practitioners involved in: